Key Quote

 WOW — THE MALE GAZE (Laura Mulvey)

-Laura Mulvey's theory of the male gaze describes how visual media positions women as objects to be looked at by men.
+Laura Mulvey's theory of the male gazemale gaze — The way visual arts and literature depict women as passive objects of male desire describes how visual media positions women as objects to be looked at by men.
 Claudio's language extends this: Hero's beauty is not merely observed but experienced as an active threat — a 'witch' whose 'charms' assault male reason.
-This is the male gaze's paranoid inverse: having constructed women as objects of visual pleasure, patriarchal culture then blames them for the very desire men feel.
-Shakespeare exposes this circular logic (reasoning that loops back to its own assumptions) — Claudio simultaneously desires Hero's beauty and fears it, revealing the fundamental contradiction at the centre of patriarchal attitudes to women.
+This is the male gaze's paranoidparanoid — Characterised by excessive suspicion and distrust inverse: having constructed women as objects of visual pleasure, patriarchal culture then blames them for the very desire men feel.
+Shakespeare exposes this circular logiccircular logic — Reasoning where the conclusion is assumed in the premise — Claudio simultaneously desires Hero's beauty and fears it, revealing the fundamental contradiction at the centre of patriarchal attitudes to women.

 Key Words